pchampin/programmation-web/source/bdd.rst

 .. code-block:: sql

-  DELETE FROM table WHERE champ1=valeur1
+  DELETE FROM ma_table WHERE champ1 = valeur1

 .. warning::